 , they were able to stamp out illiteracy by high school entry, using a combination of fast-and-first synthetic phonics, followed by intensive group work for those not catching on, followed by 1:1 intervention for those still struggling in the later years of primary school (you can read the research report here

-This study supports the view that dyslexia, optilexia, problexia and any other reading problems you care to make up are preventable, and that the problem lies with the teaching system, not the learner.
+This study supports the view that dyslexia, optilexia, problexia and any other reading problems you care to make up are either preventable or respond well to quality intervention, and that often the problem lies with the teaching system, not the learner.

-It is not OK to know you're doing something that causes a lot of preventable misery, and not stop doing it, and start preventing this misery.
+It is not OK to know you're doing something that causes a lot of preventable misery, and not stop doing it.

 No, I didn't make the term "dyspedagogia" up, and I'm not sure who originally did, but I wish I had.
 I just googled it and got 586 results.
 Sadly, not as many as optilexia, but with a concerted effort perhaps we can change that.